nhsconnect/gpconnect/pages/access_documents/access_documents_use_case_find_a_patient.md

 | The NHS number provided is invalid, for example it fails format or check digit tests | [`INVALID_NHS_NUMBER`](development_fhir_error_handling_guidance.html#identity-validation-errors) |
 |-------------------------|-------------------|

+{% include important.html content="Failure to find a record with the supplied business identifier is not considered an error condition." %}

 ### Request response ###

 #### Response headers ####